Daymorn/LazyDay/README.md

 I am trying to focus on game play assistance for actions that I think are more tedious than fun.
 This is a work in progress and can be extended out to cover quite a bit more.
 This is particularly true for the list of spells defined and the number of character templates to choose from.
-I will likely extend this more over time, otherwise get to it and look up the ClilocIDs yourself.
+I will likely extend this more over time, otherwise please feel free to look up the ClilocIDs yourself and share.

 # Installation
 Download or clone LazyDay into your StealthClient scripts folder.